 It's tricky to know when to say "yes" and when to say "no".
 Here's the thing, when we say "no" to overwhelm, we say "yes" to peace.
 And even though it's not always easy to say "no" to the abundance of choice the culture presents, it's pretty much always worth putting our own sanity first.

-Sometimes, all we need is a little breathing space to muster the courage to say "no" to FOMO.
+Sometimes, all we need is a little breathing space to gather the courage to say "no" to FOMO.

 Two things that anchor me are daily meditation and dancing.

 How about you?
-Do you ever find yourself overthinking or unsure of what to say "yes" to and what to say "no" to?
+Do you ever find yourself overdoing or unsure of what to say "yes" to and what to say "no" to?

 How do you stay grounded and centered?
 Or is that an area you're still figuring out?
 If you need help, I'm here for you!